ball6847/seq-log-transport/README.md

 Anything else will be passed as log properties that can be used for `messageTemplate` or can be used later to query the logs on Seq admin ui

+## TODO

-TODO: implement field mappings for `datetime`, `level` and `message`, as this might not always be in of our control.
+- [ ] implement field mappings for `datetime`, `level` and `message`, as this might not always be in of our control.
+- [ ] graceful shutdown to stop watching and flush all pending messages to seq before exit